golemfactory/golem-docs/src/pages/docs/degenhack/index.md

 The standard quickstart example has been altered with the following modifications:

 - payment: {
-  network: 'goerli', driver: 'erc20',
+  network: 'goerli',
   }, indicates that we would like to run the task on the `testnet`.

 - it also utilizes a unique app-key stored in the `YAGNA_APPKEY` variable.

 {% alert level="info" %}

 Please note that the default examples provided in the Golem Documentation are set up to use an automatically configured APP-KEY and are also intended to run on the `testnet`.
-You can adapt these examples to run on the `mainnet` by changing the `payment.network` option to `polygon`.
+You can adapt these examples to run on the `mainnet` by changing value of the `payment.network` option to `polygon`.

 {% /alert %}